Skip to content

 }

-data holds the page of items. pagination carries the offset/limit/total triple. degraded_sources is empty on a normal response and lists data sources that failed gracefully when the endpoint returned partial data. error and error_detail are null on success; success is derived from error.
+data holds the page of items. pagination carries the limit, the opaque next_cursor (null on the final page), and has_more; the two always agree (a non-null cursor means more pages exist).
+Clients walk forward by passing next_cursor back as cursor until has_more is false.
+There is no offset or total. degraded_sources is empty on a normal response and lists data sources that failed gracefully when the endpoint returned partial data. error and error_detail are null on success; success is derived from error.

 Optimistic concurrency

-Workflow definitions, workflow versions, workflow executions, and tasks use a different optimistic-concurrency mechanism: an expected_version: int field in the request body (not an HTTP header).
-The server rejects the update with the same VERSION_CONFLICT code when the stored version differs from the value supplied.
+Workflow definitions and tasks use a different optimistic-concurrency mechanism: an integer guard field in the request body (not an HTTP header).
+Tasks supply expected_version: int; workflow-definition update requests supply expected_revision: int (the field names differ by DTO, and DTOs are extra="forbid", so using the wrong name is rejected).
+The server rejects the update with the same VERSION_CONFLICT code when the stored value differs from the one supplied.
 Both mechanisms produce identical error shapes on conflict; only the input channel differs.

 WebSocket events